Vid852005/Vid852005/README.md

 - Strengthen ML/DL expertise with scalable applications
 - Contribute to open-source projects in AI & blockchain
-- Share knowledge via blogs, podcasts, and talks
+- Research in Computer Vision and psychology

 ---